 When you're rolling down the backroads of America, you can have the opportunity to visit some pretty amazing restaurants.
 You can try interesting food, build up your flavor palette, and create new experiences.
 But what about when you're tired of stopping for food or when you're relaxing at a campground instead of the open road?
 In this case, having the appliances on board your rig that allow you to make and save food can be a live saver.
 And what better food storage device than a refrigerator.
 Just like in your stationary home, your RV refrigerator keeps your food cool and fresh so that you can whip up some terrific meals on your own time.
 This can save you money, time, and effort which can make all the difference in your vacation.
 But what about when you just don't have room for a full-sized refrigerator?
 RVs only have a limited amount of space and you can't spend all of it on just a fridge.
 If this is the case for you, we have just what you need.
-Small enough to fit in your smaller space but large enough to fit food, drinks, and more for your campout, this 3.3 cubic feet refrigerator is here to the rescue.
+Small enough to fit in your smaller space but large enough to fit food, drinks, and more for your campout, this frost free 3.3 cubic feet refrigerator is here to the rescue.

 With external measurements of 32-3/4" high by 19" deep by 19" wide, this RV refrigerator has 3.3 cubic feet of interior space.
 It connects directly into your 12V DC power and draws 15 amps and 180 watts.
 Available in a sleek stainless finish, it looks simple yet stylish and fits into any RV interior design scheme.
 You don't just want any refrigerator for your RV.
 You want one that's stylish, effective, and durable.
 With this model, that's exactly what you get.